edison-moreland/rules_foreign_cc/README.md

   Google currently doesn't have a CI test environment for FreeBSD, but please make your voice heard by upvoting this [issue](https://github.com/bazelbuild/continuous-integration/issues/258).

+# Somehow add to the rules_foreign_cc_dependencies doc to say that --enable_runfiles is needed for windows if using default